 The Trustee has also reviewed the key processes adopted by the administrator and output in order to minimise the risks of inaccurate or late payment of core financial transactions.

 Key processes include:

-- A full member and Plan reconciliation being undertaken annually as part of the annual preparation of the Trustee report & Accounts in previous exercises these have led to actions such as targeted member communications - Provision of quarterly administration reports enabling the Trustee to check core financial transactions and review processes relative to any member complaints made The Trustee notes SLAs continue to be met and issues are escalated promptly where necessary - Monthly contribution checks and daily reconciliation of the Trustee bank account - Checks for all investment and banking transactions prior to processing - Straight-through processing for data, therefore, avoiding the need for manual intervention and, in turn, significantly reducing the risk of error. - Annual data reviews the 2022 review based on Fidelity metrics reported the Plan's scores continue to be very good, and the main area for improvement is missing addresses, primarily for deferred members - Documentation and operation in line with quality assurance policies and procedures - Operation in line with the Business continuity plan and confirmation that the administrator has prioritised core financial transactions during this period. - Annual audit the Plan's auditors Ernst & Young commented the Plan's 2022 audit had been completed on time with no significant matters to report - Member complaints
+A full member and Plan reconciliation being undertaken annually as part of the annual preparation of the Trustee report & Accounts - in previous exercises these have led to actions such as targeted member communications

+- Provision of quarterly administration reports enabling the Trustees to check core financial transactions and review processes relative to any member complaints made The Trustee notes SLAs continue to be met and issues are escalated promptly where necessary - Monthly contribution checks and daily reconciliation of the Trustees' bank account - Checks for all investment and banking transactions prior to processing - Straight-through processing for data, therefore, avoiding the need for manual intervention and, in turn, significantly reducing the risk of error. - Annual data reviews the 2023 review based on Fidelity metrics reported the Plan's scores continue to be very good, and the main area for improvement is missing addresses, primarily for deferred members - Documentation and operation in line with quality assurance policies and procedures - Operation in line with the Business continuity plan and confirmation that the administrator has prioritised core financial transactions during this period. - Annual audit the Plan's auditors Ernst & Young commented the Plan's 2023 audit had been completed on time with no significant matters to report - Member complaints

-In addition, the Trustee Services Unit meets with Fidelity every month to discuss the administration of the Plan.
+In addition, the Trustee Services Unit meets with Fidelity on a monthly basis to discuss the administration of the Plan.
 These meetings provide an opportunity to discuss any issues that might arise (the resolution of which is tracked in an issues log).

-Fidelity has confirmed that there are processes in place for each core financial transaction to ensure that all Plan transactions are processed promptly and accurately.
+Fidelity has confirmed that there are processes in place for each core financial transaction to ensure that all Plan transactions are processed in a timely manner and accurately.
 An automated daily sales and redemptions report is used to check transactions placed the previous day.
 The report captures the sale type, date and details of units sold, enabling a check that processes are completed in an accurate and timely fashion (and are in line with SLAs)

 Fidelity has an internal audit function, in addition to the external audit carried out on the Plan annually.
-The Plan's external auditors perform testing and reviews of Fidelity's processes.
+The design and operating effectiveness of Fidelity's internal controls around its pension administration and relevant IT services are tested annually by an external auditor.
 Fidelity also provides an annual report to the Board reporting on the quality and accuracy of common and conditional data which includes the processing of core scheme financial transactions and monitoring and controls.